rmrs/react-native-redux-saga-firebase-patterns/README.md

-# Some code patterns for working with React Native, Firebase and Redux
+# Some code patterns for working with React Native, Redux, Redux-Saga and Firebase

 To run the tests
 ```